-Fig1a,c show the climatological cyclone track density and blocking frequency in ERAI (contours) and the mean bias of the CMIP5 models (shading) for DJF.
-The track density bias of the CMIP5 models shows southward displaced storm tracks, in particular over the North Atlantic and the central North Pacific oceans.
-CMIP5 models also tend to have too few cyclones in the Norwegian and Mediterranean seas, while too many cyclones are found in the East Atlantic and central Europe.
+[11] Figures 1a and 1c show the climatological cyclone track density and blocking frequency in ERAI (contours) and the mean bias of the CMIP5 models (shading) for DJF.
+The track density bias of the CMIP5 models shows southward displaced storm tracks, in particular over the North Atlantic and the central North Pacific Oceans.
+CMIP5 models also tend to have too few cyclones in the Norwegian and Mediterranean Seas, while too many cyclones are found in the east Atlantic and central Europe.
 This tripolar pattern is consistent with the tendency of climate models to be too zonal over the North Atlantic in winter.

-Greenland, the North Pacific and Europe are the most distinctive areas of blocking activity in ERAI.
+[12] Greenland, the North Pacific, and Europe are the most distinctive areas of blocking activity in ERAI.
 The CMIP5 models tend to underestimate the observed blocking frequency in all these regions.
 In particular, a large mean negative blocking frequency bias of the order of 50% is found over Europe.

-The same analysis is presented in Fig 1b,d for JJA.
+[13] The same analysis is presented in Figures 1b and 1d for JJA.
 The track density biases show an underestimation of the number of cyclones which is largest in the North Pacific.
-In general, CMIP5 models are better at capturing JJA blocking frequency and the mean biases are smaller compared to DJF.
+In general, CMIP5 models are better at capturing JJA